 1) Increment the PN, to obtain a fresh PN for each MPDU, so that the PN never repeats for the same temporal key.

-Note that retransmitted MPDUs are not modified on retransmission.
+NOTE - Retransmitted MPDUs are not modified on retransmission.

 2) Use the fields in the MPDU header to construct the additional authentication data (AAD) for CCM.
 The CCM algorithm provides integrity protection for the fields included in the AAD.MPDU header fields that may change when retransmitted are muted by being masked to 0 when calculating the AAD.

-3) Construct the CCM nonce block from the PN, A2, and the priority value of the MPDU where A2 is MPDU Address 2.
+3) Construct the CCM nonce block as defined in 12.5.3.3.4 (Construct CCM nonce) from the PN, A2, and the priority value of the MPDU, where A2 is MPDU Address 2.
 If the Type field of the Frame Control field is 10 (Data frame) and there is a QoS Control field present in the MPDU header, the priority value of the MPDU is equal to the value of the TID subfield of the QoS Control field (bits 0 to 3 of the QoS Control field).
-If the Type field of the Frame Control field is 00 (Management frame), and the frame is a QMF, the priority value of the MPDU is equal to the value in the ACI subfield of the Sequence Number field.
+If the Type field of the Frame Control field is 00 (Management frame) and the frame is a QMF, the priority value of the MPDU is equal to the value in the ACI subfield of the Sequence Number field.
 Otherwise, the priority value of the MPDU is equal to the fixed value 0.

-4) Place the new PN and the key identifier into the 8-octet CCMP header.
+4) Construct the CCMP header as defined in 12.5.3.3.5 (Construct CCMP header for PV0 MPDUs).

 5) Use the temporal key, AAD, nonce, and MPDU data to form the cipher text and MIC.
 This step is known as CCM originator processing.